You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 Standard in-page popups appear as an overlay on top of your webpage rather than a separate browser window.
 They’re great for delivering promotional messages, as well as collecting information like a customer’s name, phone number, and email address.

-Popups are also categorized based on triggers.
-This controls exactly when a popup should appear depending on your visitors’ site behavior.
+Pop-ups can also categorized based on triggers.
+This controls exactly when a pop-up should appear depending on your visitors’ site behavior.

 There are many triggering options out there.
 Every popup requires (at least) one trigger to be displayed.
 Otherwise, it won’t “know” when to “pop” up.